grid-line

 These apps offer streaming or on-demand workouts, often guided by fitness professionals, coaches, or personal trainers.

-Zwift and Peloton are two advanced examples of this category of app.
+Peloton and Zwift are two advanced examples of this category of app, as is Vitruvian.

 The Nike Training Club app is another popular app that includes guided workouts along with personal training.